 What’s even more exciting for parents is that the more your child plays, the more they learn!
 Each level increases in complexity as the game progresses.

-Once their specific maze is created, users set up the coding cards to instruct their mouse where to go.
+Once their specific maze is created, kids set up the coding cards to instruct their mouse where to go.
 The mouse can even light up, make sounds, and features two different speeds, keeping the game interactive and engaging.

-Overall: The Bee Bot app was designed specifically to help young children grow their programming skills and sequencing abilities through the use of a fun and interactive game.
+Best Because: The Bee Bot app was designed specifically to help young children grow their programming skills and sequencing abilities through the use of a fun and interactive game.
 Based on the lovable floor robot, the app features 12 different levels which progressively get harder as the user advances.
 Each level is timed and gives exciting rewards, providing incentives for even the youngest of coders.